 The cascade of immunogenicity testing is performed following a tiered approach starting with a screening assay, followed by a confirmatory assay and characterization assay.

 The assessment of immunogenicity can leverage a variety of analytical equipment platforms.
 Each of these platforms possesses unique strengths, weaknesses and therefore, optimal uses.
-BioAgilytix has experience developing assays for immunogenicity across the bioanalytical lifecycle requiring high drug tolerance levels.
+BioAgilytix has experience immunogenicity assay development across the bioanalytical lifecycle requiring high drug tolerance levels.
+We can recommend strategies and provide contract services for assessing immunogenicity using a variety of technologies.
 The platforms we typically leverage are listed below.

-Our experts understand the complexities that must be addressed in isotyping, ADA, NAb analysis, and more, and will help you determine the optimal analytical equipment platform to yield high-quality data results.
+Our experts understand the complexities that must be addressed in immunogenicity testing, including isotyping, ADA analysis, NAb assays, and more, and will help you determine the optimal analytical equipment platform to yield high-quality data results.
 Specifically, our immunogenicity services include labeling of antibody reagents, ADA purification, and oversight of surrogate positive control antibody generation.
 Our scientists are experienced in supporting immunogenicity studies in a variety of species including rodents, humans, and non-human primates.
-We also offer these services under GLP, GMP, and GCP to meet your regulatory requirements.